AviatrixSystems/Docs/Solutions/build_zerotrust_cloud_network.rst

  - `AWS Global Transit Network with Aviatrix <http://docs.aviatrix.com/Solutions/aviatrix_aws_transitvpc.html>`_ meets Zero Trust architecture requirements where secure connection is established by organization policy.

  - In addition to policy driven network connections, there must be firewall rules that govern data flow and reduce the connection scope.
-For example, you should consider place application and database in separate VPCs and setup a stateful firewall rule to only allow traffic initiated from application to access the database, not the other way around. `Aviatrix gateway stateful firewall <http://docs.aviatrix.com/HowTos/gateway.html>`_ enforces and logs all network events.
+For example, you should consider placing application and database in separate VPCs and setting up a stateful firewall rule to only allow traffic initiated from application to access the database, not the other way around. `Aviatrix gateway stateful firewall <http://docs.aviatrix.com/HowTos/gateway.html>`_ enforces and logs all network events.

  - Within a VPC, you can use AWS native security groups associated with instances to enforce policies for communications.